TomCrypto/Ordo/README.md

 Compatibility
 -------------

 The library will run everywhere a near-C89 compiler (i.e. with `stdint.h` and `long long` support) is available, however system-dependent modules will not be available without an implementation for these platforms.
 For better performance, specialized algorithm implementations may be available for your system and processor architecture.
+Python 2.5 or later is required for the build configuration process.

 Conclusion
 ----------